ISECooker Construction

 • The panels produce no power at their maximum voltage, because the current is zero.

 • The maximum power is produced at about V_mppt = ~17.5 V (for these panels), for all solar intensities.
 Thus, we always want to be drawing current from the solar panels at V_mppt for all light intensities.
-Because the power curves are pretty flat on the top, one only needs to be close to the V_mppt to draw maximum power.
-Also, it is better to err on the side of lower voltage than higher, because the power drops of much faster for voltages higher than V_mppt.
+Because the power curves are pretty flat on the top, one only needs to be close to the V_mppt to draw near maximum power.
+Also, it is better to err on the side of lower voltage than higher, because the power drops of much faster for voltages higher than V_mppt than for lower voltages.

-** It’s more complicated that that.
-Lower solar intensities also slightly reduce V_mppt, and the maximum voltage.
+** It’s actually more complicated: Lower solar intensities also slightly reduce V_mppt, and the maximum voltage.
 However, increased panel temperature decreases voltage.
-Because the panel is usually hotter when the sun is strong, these two effects largely cancel; meaning that yes, V_mppt doesn’t change with solar intensities.
+Because the panel is usually hotter when the sun is strong, these two effects largely cancel; meaning that yes, V_mppt changes very little with changes in solar intensities.

 A resistance heater will draw the most power if the resistance (R = V/I; from V = IR) is chosen to draw power at V_mppt.
 However, because V = IR, the voltage on the heater will drop with decreasing current (decreasing solar intensity).
 The “working point” is the current and voltage that the load and solar panel are experiencing.
 The working point is where the solar panel output curve intersects the (straight line, V = IR) resistance curve of the load.
 Below, left, see three working points where the red resistance line crosses the solar panel output curve for three different solar intensities.
 The maximum power point for 13:00, full sunlight is about 5.7 A, 17 V, corresponding to resistance of 3.0 Ohms, and power output of 97 W. Thus, the red line represents a 3 Ohm resistor.
 At 5:00 PM, not only does the current drop to about 2.2 A, but the voltage correspondingly falls to about 7 V, corresponding to a power of 16 W, although the power output would be close to 40 W if the working point was further to the right, at the same 17 V, requiring a resistance of 8 Ohms.